Are you new to Canada? There are certain things recruiters look for as indicators that you are suitable for the job you’re applying for.

-Most recent role – Most recruiters will try to figure out what your current status is and why you might even be interested in a new role.
+Most recent role – Most recruiters will try to figure out what your employment status is and why you might even be interested in a new role.
 Were you laid off?
 Did you get fired?
-Have you only been in this current role for a few months?
+Have you only been in your current role for a few months?
 Is your most recent experience relevant to the position for which the recruiter is hiring?
 For recent immigrants or new Canadians – the reason is more obvious.
 The challenge for you is to relate as much as possible how your most recent role (albeit in a different country) is related as to the job you are applying for.
-Think about the skills you possess and the software you used.
+Think about the skills you possess and the tools (e.g. project skills, computer software) you used.
 Even though the countries may differ some of the tools remain the same!

 Gaps – Most recruiters don’t mind gaps as long as there is sufficient explanation.
 You recently immigrated to Canada?
 You took three years off to raise your children?
 You tried your hand at starting your own company ?
 Very impressive!
 Gap sufficiently explained.
 Whatever it is, just say it.
 The absence of an explanation will make a recruiter wonder.